-The Shamanic Journey is a separate state consciousness.
+The Shamanic Journey is a separate state of consciousness.
 It is the foundation and key process of Shamanism.
 This “spiritual technology” opens a doorway to a unique state of consciousness.
-Michael Harner (1) is an anthropologist and author.
+Michael Harner (2) is an anthropologist and author.
 He calls this state, “The Shamanic State of Consciousness” (SSC).
 In this state the brainwaves are the theta-wave are around 4 to 7Hz.

 Time Travel and Astral Projection

 Some see it as the ultimate form of Shamanic Journey.
 The traveler does not journey through imaginary realms like most forms.
-Instead, with Dreamtime, the traveler moves through ordinary reality.
+Instead, with Aboriginal Dreamtime, the traveler moves through ordinary reality.
 It has similarities to lucid dreaming in that there are differing degrees of control.
 A seasoned traveler can go to a specific point in time and space.
 Whereas, the novice has little control over where they go.

 This means this process is both a means of time travel and a form of astral projection.
 One projects their consciousness through time and space.
 Others say this is proof the experience of reality is a dream.
 So, perhaps there is some great wisdom in the nursery rhyme, row your boat?

 Row, row, row your boat gently down the steam.
 Merrily, merrily, merrily life is but a dream.

 Some think there is a correlation between lucid dreaming and Aboriginal dreamtime.
 We all dream.
 Some people remember more dreams than others.
 Some people develop the ability to control their dreams.
 This is lucid dreaming.
 However, our normal dream state something we consider an imaginary realm.

 Is All Reality Non-Ordinary Reality?

 We know everything we experience happens in the mind.
 Our minds are consciousness, and consciousness has no boundaries.
 Our imagination and memories create our experience.
 So, everything we experience is a type of dream.
 We live in a dream world.